rlynjb/wandrr/_posts/2018-10-15-Notes-and-goals-year-two-as-a-software-engineer.md

 ### Passive Income
 - My financial and business goals to become a Digital Nomad and live Nomadic Lifestyle
+  - Apps to complete to build a streamline of passive incomes:
+    - Simpl Fit - app to fight SAD and maintain a healthy habit/lifestyle
+      - similar to headspace and workout app and fitness tracker
+      - self-care app
+    - Drinkr
+    - Alt Med
+    - Fast Food Facts
+    - van life game, alt home
 - [Side income ideas for programmers](https://www.afternerd.com/blog/side-income-programmers/)